Anxiety: Existential

+Test, performance, and competitive

-Test and performance
+Test

 According to Yerkes-Dodson law, an optimal level of arousal is necessary to best complete a task such as an exam, performance, or competitive event.
 However, when the anxiety or level of arousal exceeds that optimum, the result is a decline in performance.

 Test anxiety is the uneasiness, apprehension, or nervousness felt by students who have a fear of failing an exam.
 Students who have test anxiety may experience any of the following: the association of grades with personal worth; fear of embarrassment by a teacher; fear of alienation from parents or friends; time pressures; or feeling a loss of control.
 Sweating, dizziness, headaches, racing heartbeats, nausea, fidgeting, uncontrollable crying or laughing and drumming on a desk are all common.
 Because test anxiety hinges on fear of negative evaluation, debate exists as to whether test anxiety is itself a unique anxiety disorder or whether it is a specific type of social phobia.
 The DSM-IV classifies test anxiety as a type of social phobia.

-While the term "test anxiety" refers specifically to students, many workers share the same experience with regard to their career or profession.
-The fear of failing at a task and being negatively evaluated for failure can have a similarly negative effect on the adult.
-Management of test anxiety focuses on achieving relaxation and developing mechanisms to manage anxiety.